The Irving Harris Foundation

 Governance and Leadership

 Executive Director: Phyllis Glink - In her over two decades with the Foundation, she has helped develop and implement grantmaking and field leadership strategies.
-She emphasizes collaboration and strategic use of philanthropy: "We are using private money to change the way public money is invested."
+She emphasises collaboration and strategic use of philanthropy: "We are using private money to change the way public money is invested."

 Director of Finance and Operations: Jawania Williams